-Credit risk adjustments are calculated in line with the international financial reporting standard on financial instruments (IFRS 9).
+Credit risk adjustments are calculated in line with IFRS 9.
 According to this standard, credit loss adjustments are calculated for all components of credit risk exposures which are measured at amortised cost (AC) or at fair value through other comprehensive income.
 They include debt securities, loans and advances, demand deposits on nostro accounts with commercial banks as well as finance lease and trade receivables.
 In addition, credit loss adjustments are calculated for loan commitments and financial guarantees if they meet the applicable IFRS 9 definitions.